ovenpickled/HookSense/README.md

-# 🤖 AI Code Reviewer
+# 🤖 HookSense - AI Code Reviewer

 > An intelligent, automated code review system powered by LLMs that integrates seamlessly with GitHub to provide instant, high-quality code reviews on every pull request.